 Triple Aim QUERI Program

-Principal Investigators: Michael Ho, MD (Corresponding PI, VA Denver), Catherine Battaglia, PhD (VA Denver), Steven Bradley, MD, MSPH (VA Denver), Anne Lambert-Kerzner, PhD (VA Denver)
+Principal Investigators: Catherine Battaglia, PhD (Corresponding PI, VA Denver), Steven Bradley, MD, MSPH (VA Denver), Anne Lambert-Kerzner, PhD (VA Denver)

 Principal Operational Partners: Office of Specialty Care Services (SCS), VHA Pain Management, National Cardiology Program and CART, Office of Analytics and Business Intelligence, Quality, Safety and Value, Office of Rural Health (ORH), Pharmacy Benefits Management Services (PBM).